doramagnoni/plantcareQuiz/README.md

 ___
 # Deployment

 The project was deployed on GitHub Pages.
-I used Gitpod as a development environment where I commited all changes to git version control system.
+I used Gitpod as a development environment where I committed all changes to git version control system.
 I used push command in Gitpod to save changes into GitHub.

 To deploy a project I had to:

-* Log in to GitHub and click on repository to deploy ([MP1](https://github.com/doramagnoni/plantcareQuiz.git))
+* Log in to GitHub and click on the repository to deploy ([MP1](https://github.com/doramagnoni/plantcareQuiz.git))
-* select `Settings` and find GitHub Pages section at the left menu bar of the page
+* Select `Settings` and find GitHub Pages section at the left menu bar of the page
 * from source select `main` and then `/docs` branch.
-* click `save` and page was deployed after auto-refresh.
+* click `save` and a page was deployed after auto-refresh.
 >  Your site is published at https://doramagnoni.github.io/plantcareQuiz/

-To run localy:
+To run locally:
-* Log in to GitHub and click on repository to download ([MP1](https://github.com/doramagnoni/plantcareQuiz.git))
+* Log in to GitHub and click on the repository to download ([MP1](https://github.com/doramagnoni/plantcareQuiz.git))
 * select `Code` and click Download the ZIP file.
-* after download you can extract the file and use it in your local environment
+* After download you can extract the file and use it in your local environment

 [Back to Table of contents](#table-of-contents)
 ___
 # Credits

-* To complete this project I used Code Institute student template: [gitpod full template](https://github.com/Code-Institute-Org/gitpod-full-template)
+* To complete this project I used the Code Institute student template: [gitpod full template](https://github.com/Code-Institute-Org/gitpod-full-template)

 * Ideas and knowledge library:

     * [w3schools.com](https://www.w3schools.com)

-    * I found interesting ideas and inspiration in the YouTube tutorials of (https://www.youtube.com/@slayingthedragon) in particular on creating transitions for CSS and using Flexbox.
+    * I found interesting ideas and inspiration in the YouTube tutorials (https://www.youtube.com/@slayingthedragon) in particular on creating transitions for CSS and using Flexbox.

     * For creating the textual content I used ChatGpt.